postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 Confirm that your team has only the SSO authentication method enabled.
 Then, select the **Domains** tab.

 > Your team must have only SAML-based SSO authentication methods enabled to set up domain capture.
-Alternative authentication methods such as Postman or Google login must be deactivated.
+Alternative authentication methods such as Postman or Google sign in must be deactivated.

 Select **Add Domain**.
 Enter the domain or subdomain you'd like to add, then select **Generate Verification Records**. <img alt="Copy icon" src="https://assets.postman.com/postman-docs/icon-copy-v9.jpg#icon" width="15px"> **Copy** the **TXT record** and add it to your domain's DNS configuration.